Pfinnk/ibucalc/README.md

 # IBUcalc

 IBUcalc provides a quick way to determine relevant measurements for your homebrew.
 International Bitterness Units (IBU) from any hop additions are derived from your hop mass, alpha acid %, batch volume, original gravity, and boil time of the addition.
+Utilization numbers and formulas were sourced from [Glenn's Hop Utilization Numbers](https://realbeer.com/hops/research.html).
 Both imperial and metric functions are available.
 Alcohol By Volume % (ABV%) is derived from original and final gravity measurements.

 # Installation